Kerber (band): 1990s

 At the beginning of 1996, Kerber released the studio album Zapis (Inscription), produced by Vladimir Negovanović.
 The album introduced new members: Saša Vasković (bass guitar), Vladan Stanojević (acoustic guitar), and Goran Đorđević (percussion).
-For the first time in the band's career the lineup included acoustic guitar and percussion, and instead of Božinović's trademark synthesizer sound, most of the songs featured him playing Hammond organ.
+For the first time in the band's career, the lineup included acoustic guitar and percussion, and instead of Božinović's trademark synthesizer sound, most of the songs featured him playing Hammond organ.
 Van Gogh frontman Zvonimir Đukić "Đule" made a guest appearance on the album, playing guitar.
 In January 1996, the band held an unplugged concert in Studio M in Novi Sad.
 The recording of this concert was released on the album Unplugged in 1998.
-The recordings were originally released on two separate audio cassettes by Take Or Leave It Records, and self-released by the band on a single CD in 1999.
+The recordings were originally released on two separate audio cassettes by Take Or Leave It Records, and later self-released by the band on a single CD in 1999.
 At the end of 1996, Kerber held a concert in the Niš central city square as a part of the 1996 Serbian protests organized in response to electoral fraud.
 In 1998, in addition to Unplugged, the band released two compilation albums: Antologija 1983–1998 I (Anthology 1983–1998 I) and Antologija 1983–1998 II (Anthology 1983–1998 II), with the detailed overview of their work.
 During the same year, they celebrated their 15th anniversary with a concert held in Niš fortress.
 The concert featured the Niš Symphonic Orchestra, the church choir Branko and Kornelije Kovač as guests.
 In 1999, they performed as the opening band on Dio concert in Sofia, Bulgaria, and soon after went on hiatus.

 2000s

 During the 2000s Kerber, although officially still active, performed occasionally only.
 On 9 February 2006, the band reunited in its original lineup for the first time after twenty-three years, to celebrate their 25th anniversary with a concert in the building of Serbian National Theatre in Novi Sad.
-In 2008, PGP-RTS released the compilation album Svet se brzo okreće – The Best of, and in 2009 the same record label released the Kerber box set entitled Sabrana dela (Collected Works).
+In 2008, PGP-RTS released the compilation album Svet se brzo okreće – The Best of, and in 2009, the same record label released the Kerber box set entitled Sabrana dela (Collected Works).
 The box set featured all six Kerber studio albums on CDs and the new song "Sveti Nikola" ("Saint Nicholas") on the seventh disc.
-After the box set was released, Kerber original bass guitarist, Zoran Madić, returned to the band.
+After the box set was released, Kerber original bass guitarist, Zoran Madić, returned to the band, and the band was soon joined by the second guitarist, Nebojša Minić, a former member of the bands Gidra i Erotske Čokoladice (Gidra and the Erotic Chocolates) and Puls (Pulse).